 Since I am often asked about Hurtigruten I decided to make an exception and share a few personal remarks here on my webpage.
 A Hurtigruten trip is indeed a special experience.
 While I strongly recommend it to anyone who enjoys travelling by ship I encourage you to do some research before booking to avoid ending up aboard a Hurtigruten ship for the wrong reasons.
 Please remember that my remarks are simplified statements - I wanted to keep it short.

 Of course Hurtigruten is not what most consider to be a typical cruise experience found aboard large, contemporary, mainstream cruise ships.
-However, if avoiding a cruise experience is your motivation to book Hurtigruten, be aware that the itinerary is inherently superficial - more so than many cruise lines' itinerary, as Hurtigruten ships only spend a very short time in ports.
-Beside that Hurtigruten do mimic a cruise experience in that they offer activities and shore excursions similar to those offered by cruise lines - in a way this is working against the essence of a Hurtigruten trip.
+However, if avoiding a cruise experience is your motivation to book Hurtigruten, be aware that the itinerary is inherently superficial - more so than many cruise lines' itineraries since Hurtigruten ships only spend a very short time in ports.
+Beside that, Hurtigruten do mimic a cruise experience in that they offer activities and shore excursions similar to those offered by cruise lines - in a way this is working against the essence of a Hurtigruten trip.
 Fortunately it is possible to avoid these activities, however, that of course applies to cruise ships too.

-As said above, Hurtigruten ships only spend a short time in ports - that and the fact that the ships call at many ports is one of the reasons why a Hurtigruten trip is so special.
+As said above, Hurtigruten ships only spend a short time in ports - that and the fact that the ships call at many ports per day is one of the reasons why a Hurtigruten trip is so special.
 However, some shore excursions offered by Hurtigruten require one to disembark in one port and embark in another - a more rushed approach than that offered by most conventional cruise ships!
 If such excursions are what you wish to do, do not work against the forte of Hurtigruten: Do not plan it like a cruise vacation, but try to take advantage of the fact that you can book segments rather than doing the whole round trip at once - e.g. spend a couple of days in one port, then catch another ship or plan several short trips during different seasons instead of just one longer trip.

 Hurtigruten operates a diverse fleet, so investigate properly which ships suits your needs and your taste.